Key Specs of New Skoda Rapid

-Skoda Rapid Features: The Rapid is available with dual front airbags and ABS with EBD as standard.
+Skoda Rapid Safety: The Rapid is available with dual front airbags and ABS with EBD as standard.
 The top-spec variant is equipped with front side airbags as well.
 The automatic variants of the Rapid come with electronic stability control (diesel only) and hill hold control.

 New Skoda Rapid price list (Variants)

 |1.0 TSI Rider999 cc, Manual, Petrol, 18.97 kmpl1 month waiting||Rs.7.49 Lakh*|